semaphoreP/codeastro/Day3/exampledoc/README.md

 * Docstrings and .rst files can be very finicky regarding syntax!
-How sphinx compiles your documentation can be sensitive to indents, skipped lines, types of punctuation used, etc.
+How sphinx compiles your documentation can be sensitive to indents, skipped lines, type of punctuation used, etc.

 # Activity
 1. Document at least one function in your package with a docstring.